Welcome to Trailside Museum’s 2020 Birdhouse Building contest!

 How to Enter

-Submit your completed birdhouse to Trailside Museum of Natural History by May 22, 2020.
+Submit your completed birdhouse to Trailside Museum of Natural History from June 1 to June 15, 2020.
 Space is limited so please get your entries in early.

 Winners will be announced on September 1.
 Winners will be notified and birdhouses can be picked up from September 2 to October 23.